A new generation of RPM package manager

 Usage: This command is used to view the version of the DNF package manager installed on your system

-dnf –version
+dnf –version!Check-DNF-Version

 View DNF software libraries available on the system